 I was a frustrated writer.

-I'd always wanted to write, and I started doing it around the day job of freelance picture editing in 2009 after being made redundant from a job, but I couldn't seem to make it work consistently.
+I'd always wanted to write, and I started doing it around the day job of freelance picture editing, after being made redundant from a job, but I couldn't seem to make it work consistently.

 I was writing and blogging, but I kept getting offered freelance photo editing work, which I needed to take because of the money.
 It was tough to get out of that cycle.